 Parks & Recreation

-View the Parks, Recreation, and Open Space Master Plan, adopted by the Granbury City Council on February 18, 2020.
+View the Parks, Recreation, & Open Space Master Plan, adopted by the Granbury City Council on February 18, 2020.

 The Parks and Recreation Department is responsible for the development and maintenance of open space areas, as well as community facilities and properties.